’Tis the season to be jolly — but follow these eight tips to ensure your horse stays happy and healthy over the festive season too

 3. Similarly, make sure you’re not sitting at the lunch table so long that neddy is frantic for his tea by the time you stagger outside.

-6. If your horse is having a break from his usual work because you’re away over Christmas, make sure you cut his feed accordingly and build up both feed and exercise slowly once you return.
+6. If your horse is having a break from his usual work over Christmas, make sure you cut his feed accordingly and build up both feed and exercise slowly when you want to get back on with things.

 Like this?
 You might also enjoy reading these: